voverg/js-apps/habits/readme.md

 [Назад к заглавию](#nav)

-## <a name='description_eng'>Description</a>
+## <a name='description_eng'>App description</a>
 This is a simple habit tracker application written by html, css and clean javascript.
 You can see this app demo version on [GitHub Pages this link](https://voverg.github.io/50-simple-projects/habits 'Look habits tracker demo')

 Habits tracker app:
-1. Add new tasks to the current day (block Today)
+- Add new tasks to the current day (block Today)
+- To add a link in your task use this construction *\[Link title\]\(link\)*
-3. Remove one or all tasks
+- Remove one or all tasks
-2. Edit tasks
+- Edit tasks
-3. Get tasks done.
+- Get tasks done.
 All done tasks move to the block Tomorrow
-4. Tomorrow all tasks move to the block Today
+- Tomorrow all tasks move to the block Today
-5. Manage tasks with hotkeys
+- Manage tasks with hotkeys

 [Back to menu](#nav)